-- If your business is conduct remotely, invite your audience to visit your website and/or social media pages and talk to your customer service team.
+- If you conduct business remotely, invite your audience to visit your website and/or social media pages and talk to your customer service team.

 Gather feedback from every person who participates.
-Ask for their impressions on your product or service offerings, the interactions they had with your team, and the specific parts of your operations that may need some tweaking before you open your business to a wider audience.
+Ask for their thoughts on your products or services, the interactions they had with your team, and the specific parts of your operations that may need some tweaking before you open to a wider audience.

 Strategy 2: Connect with a SCORE mentor

-As a resource partner of the U.S. Small Business Administration (SBA), SCORE is an organization that pairs expert business mentors with novice small business owners.
-By connecting with a SCORE mentor who is experienced in your specific field, you can obtain free, personalized advice that’s tailored to your field of business and set of goals.
+As a resource partner of the U.S. Small Business Administration (SBA), SCORE is an organization that pairs expert business mentors with novice business owners.
+When you connect with a SCORE mentor, you can obtain free advice that’s tailored to your field of business and set of goals.

-One of the ways you can use the mentor program is to attain support and feedback as you plan your opening day.
-You can ask for suggestions, run your ideas past your expert mentor, or allow your SCORE mentor to share his or her opening day experiences and tell you what’s worked for them and others.
-Your SCORE mentor may propose solutions that had never occurred to you, and they may caution you against risky, costly opening day moves that are unlikely to make an impact.
+One of the ways you can use the mentor program is to access support and feedback as you plan your opening day.
+You can ask for suggestions, run your ideas past your expert mentor, or allow your SCORE mentor to share their opening day experiences and tell you what’s worked for them and others.
+Your SCORE mentor may give you new ideas that had never occurred to you, and they may caution you against risky, costly opening day moves that are unlikely to make an impact.

 If you’d like to connect with a SCORE mentor, visit www.SCORE.org.